Average American Credit Card Debt by State

 The High Cost of Credit Card Debt

 Carrying credit card debt can be expensive, especially on high balances.
-As interest rates creep higher, the cost of carrying credit card debt will also go higher.
+As interest rates creep higher, the cost of carrying credit card debt also increases.
 The majority of credit cards have a variable annual percentage rate, meaning the APR changes based on an underlying rate that’s indirectly tied to the Federal funds rate.
-Many credit cards use the prime rate published by the Wall Street Journal as the index rate.
-Each time the Fed raises interest rates, credit card interest rates soon follow typically rising by the same amount as the Federal funds rate increase.
+Many credit cards use the prime rate as the index rate.
+Each time the Fed raises interest rates, credit card interest rates soon follow, typically rising by the same amount as the Federal funds rate increase.

 |Average Credit Card Debt By State|

 Tactics for Paying Off Credit Card Debt